 - You may select the protocol, enable a kill switch (called Seamless Tunnel), and enable a power saver mode in the options area.

-The Best VPN Apps for Android in 2022
+The Best VPN Apps for Android

 1. NordVPN.
 The best all-purpose VPN for Android.
 Has a massive network of ultra-fast servers that can unblock the most popular streaming services.
 It includes great security features and a 30-day money-back guarantee.